awsdocs/amazon-rekognition-developer-guide/doc_source/list-collection-procedure.md

 }
 ```

-If the response has more faces than requested by `MaxResults`, a token is returned that you can use to get the next set of results, in a subsequent call to `ListCollections`\.
+If the response has more collections than are requested by `MaxResults`, a token is returned that you can use to get the next set of results, in a subsequent call to `ListCollections`\.
 For example:

 ```
 {